-The Kentia palm (Howea forsteriana) is perhaps the most popular, it is simple to grow and will fit into most living rooms and is reasonably light tolerant.
-A good choice if you are thinking of a houseplant to give a palm as a gift.
-Please note, the plant height is the overall height and includes pot.
+The Kentia palm (Howea Forsteriana) is perhaps the most popular of the species as it is simple to grow and will fit into most living spaces.
+Of all the indoor palms this one doesn’t need a great amount of light and is tolerant to lower temperatures, which makes it a perfect office plant as well.
+The Kentia palm is a lovely choice if you are thinking of giving a houseplant as a gift.
+Please note when ordering that the plant height is the overall height and includes the pot.

 Chamaedorea (Parlour Palm)£12.00 Add to basket

 - Most palms don’t like overexposure to sunlight.
-Naturally shade loving species wouldn’t appreciate a sunny conservatory without filtered light.
-Direct sunlight can scorch the leaves.
-Palms generally prefer shade, or partial shade with some sunlight.
+Palms are a naturally shade-loving species, so wouldn’t appreciate a sunny conservatory without filtered light.
+Direct sunlight will actually scorch the leaves.
+Indoor palms prefer shade or partial shade with some sunlight.
 The kentia and parlour palms in particular are more than happy in low-light conditions.

 - All palms benefit from some humidity in the air.
 For this reason, bathrooms, utility rooms and kitchens are good places to keep them.

-- Water very sparingly in the winter, whereas in the summer palms will probably need to be watered twice weekly.
-As with most house plants, palms don’t like to be overwatered.
+- Water very sparingly in the winter.
+In the summer, palms will probably need to be watered twice weekly.
+As with most houseplants, palms don’t like to be overwatered.
 Soil should be moist but not saturated.

 - Don’t allow dust to build up on leaves as this restricts the amount of light getting through to the plant.
 Wipe leaves with a damp cloth or stand outside in a summer shower.
 Don’t be tempted to use leaf-shine products.

-- Only repot when absolutely necessary as most palms don’t like to be disturbed too often
+- Only repot when absolutely necessary.
+Most palms don’t like to be disturbed too often.

 Potential problems you may encounter with your palm are:

-- Yellow leaves – most likely due to under-watering.
+- Yellow leaves – the most likely cause is from under-watering.

-- Root rot – nearly always as a result of over-watering and needs urgent attention.
-Repot in fresh compost after trimming away damaged roots.
+- Root rot – this is nearly always a result of over-watering and needs urgent attention.
+Repot your palm in fresh compost after trimming away the damaged roots.

-- Pests such as spider mites, mealy bugs and scale can be problematic.
+- Pests such as spider mites, mealybugs and scale can be problematic.
 Treat with neem oil.
-Mix with water (make a 0.5% solution) and spray leaves, including undersides and stems, as well as the surface of the soil.
+Mix the neem oil with water (make a 0.5% solution) and spray leaves, including undersides and stems, as well as the surface of the soil.